-This form must have an electronic signature, which is required before an award, if any, can be made.
-If unsigned, the offer will be automatically rejected.

-3.9.3 Corporate Resolution (Attachment 3).
-On the Offeror's business letterhead, include a copy of the corporate resolution or written authorization of Offeror's representative to sign this proposal.

-- 3.9.4 Qualifications Questionnaire (Attachment 4).
+- statement, attach a written explanation for review by the State.
+If no debarment action exists, state no debarment on the transmittal letter. - This form must have an electronic signature, which is required before an award, if any, can be made.
+If unsigned, the offer will be automatically rejected. - 3.9.3 Corporate Resolution (Attachment 3).
+On the Offeror's business letterhead, include a copy of the corporate resolution or written authorization of Offeror's representative to sign this proposal. - 3.9.4 Qualifications Questionnaire (Attachment 4).
 Offeror must respond to all questions on the Qualifications Questionnaire form.
 See Attachment 4 for detailed questions. - 3.9.5 Contractor Reference Form (Attachment 5).
-Offeror must use this form to provide three (3) references for previous work performed as the prime contractor and similar to this project.
+Offeror must use this form to provide three (3) references for previous work performed as the Prime Contractor and similar to this project.
 More recent and more relevant performance usually has a greater impact in the confidence assessment than less recent and less relevant projects.
-If subcontractors will be used, complete the Subcontractor Reference Form for each subcontractor.
-If no subcontractors will be used, disregard the subcontractor reference form. - 3.9.6 Certificate of Vendor Compliance Form.
-Offeror may submit a copy of the Certificate of Vendor Compliance from Hawai'i Compliance Express, proof that one has been applied for from Hawai'i Compliance Express, or paper documentation forms from authorized agencies.
-Although this form is not required for proposal submission, no award can be made without verification of vendor compliance (SEE SECTION 5.3). - 3.9.7 If Subcontractor(s) will be used, Offeror shall append a statement to the transmittal from each subcontractor, signed by an individual authorized to legally bind the subcontractor stating: - a.
-The general scope of work to be performed by the subcontractor; and, - b.
-The subcontractor's willingness to perform the indicated work.
+If Subcontractors will be used, complete the Subcontractor Reference Form for each Subcontractor.
+If no Subcontractors will be used, disregard the Subcontractor Reference Form. - 3.9.6 Certificate of Vendor Compliance Form.
+Offeror may submit a copy of the Certificate of Vendor Compliance from Hawai'i Compliance Express, proof that one has been applied for from Hawai'i Compliance Express, or paper documentation forms from authorized agencies (SEE SECTION 5.3). - 3.9.7 If Subcontractor(s) will be used, Offeror shall append a statement to the transmittal from each Subcontractor, signed by an individual authorized to legally bind the Subcontractor stating: - a.
+The general scope of work to be performed by the Subcontractor; and, - b.
+The Subcontractor's willingness to perform the indicated work.